-This one-year course increases scientific literacy through the use of science and engineering practices, crosscutting concepts and core ideas related to physical science and earth and space science.
-This course is designed to provide a foundation for success in high school physical science and earth and space science courses.
-The topics covered include nature of matter and interactions, forces and motion, earth systems and sustainability, and space science.
-Demonstrations and lab experiences that employ proper safety techniques are mandatory for this course.
+This one-year course is designed to integrate science and engineering practices, crosscutting concepts, and core ideas related to Earth and space science.
+The topics covered in Geoscience include Space Systems, History of Earth, Earth's Systems, Weather and Climate, Human Sustainability, and Engineering Design.
+Demonstrations and lab experiences that employ proper safety techniques are essential to this course.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the science credits required for high school graduation and qualifies as a laboratory science for college entrance.
+This course may count towards the College and Career Ready Flex Credit requirements for the Standard Diploma.
+Approved Spring 2021

-Geoscience Honors-3080
+Geoscience Honors-30804

 This one-year course is designed to integrate science and engineering practices, crosscutting concepts, and core ideas related to Earth and space science.
-The topics covered in Geoscience include Space Systems, History of Earth, Earth's Systems, Weather and Climate, Human Sustainability, and Engineering Design.
+This course is designated as honors level by the accelerated instructional pacing and depth of content.
+The topics covered in Geoscience Honors include Space Systems, History of Earth, Earth's Systems, Weather and Climate, Human Sustainability, and Engineering Design.
 Demonstrations and lab experiences that employ proper safety techniques are essential to this course.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the science credits required for high school graduation and qualifies as a laboratory science for college entrance.
+This course may count towards the College and Career Ready Flex Credit requirements for the Standard Diploma.
+Approved Spring 2021